GonzoGhanem/namespaceit/README.md

 Once the list of packages is displayed, simply search for 'tabstasher' and press enter.

 ## How it works
-Simple open a Ruby file, right click on the editor and select Namespaceit!.
+While looking at a Ruby file, open the Comman Pallette (cmd + shift + p for Mac OSX users) and pick Namespaceit!.
 The namespace defined in hte file will be copied to your clipboard with the proper format of: Module::ModuleB::Class

 ## License
 * MIT License